gogoprog/euccas.github.io/source/_posts/2016-03-18-what-we-talk-about-when-talking-about-building-a-software-system.md

 When I realize the fact that I have had experiences on almost every part of building a software system, I decide to take a notes about the important things I can think of about building a software system.

-# What problems need solve?
+# What problems need to be solved?
 Business requirements
 Technical challenges
 Pain points of existing solutions